ikok07/SwiftUIHorizontalNumberPicker/README.md

 1. You can download the package from the built in package manager tool in xcode using this link `https://github.com/ikok07/SwiftUIHorizontalNumberPicker.git`

 2. Import the package into your swift files.
+'''swift
+import HorizontalNumberPicker
+'''
 # Usage

 1. Add variables